 Fleas generally cannot live in human hair.
 While most species prefer to live on the furs of animals, they can use humans as temporary vectors.
 In such cases, fleas can infest and bite humans.
 You may get infected if there is a serious case of flea infestation in your environment.
 Fleas can transmit various diseases and cause allergies and must be treated promptly.

 Are you wondering if you have been infected by fleas?
 Find out how you can know in the section below.

 How Do You Know If You Have Been Infected By Fleas?

 Intense scalp itching followed by the appearance of red welts, bumps, or pus-filled blisters (usually on the neck or scalp) can be symptoms of flea bites.
 Individuals allergic to flea saliva may experience irritation, redness, and scalp inflammation.
 If the irritation and redness last up to 3 days or more, consult your doctor.

 It is difficult to distinguish between human and animal fleas without a microscope or the proper knowledge of their anatomy.
 Hence, you must treat them if you experience any of the symptoms mentioned above.

 How To Treat Fleas In Human Hair?

 - Tea Tree Oil: Adding tea tree essential oil to your shampoo can help curb flea infestation.
-The oil is traditionally used (in its diluted form) to eliminate fleas in pets and on carpets, couches, etc. Anecdotal evidence suggests that tea tree oil is effective in removing fleas from pets and human hair.
+The oil is traditionally used (in its diluted form) to eliminate fleas in pets and on carpets, couches, etc. Research suggests that tea tree oil is effective in managing fleas (1).